akercher/dissertation/README.md

 dissertation
 ============

-* This dissertation includes extensions to version 4.2 of Athena, a code for astrophysical NHD.
+* This dissertation includes extensions to version 4.2 of Athena, a code for astrophysical MHD.
   The official version of Athena can be downloaded from https://trac.princeton.edu/Athena/wiki/AthenaDocsDownLd.